This content has not yet been reviewed and may contain errors.

 diuretics

-• Loop diuretics (furosemide, bumetanide, torsemide) are the mainstay — large doses often required due to neurohormonal activation and gut oedema reducing absorption
+• Loop diuretics (furosemide, bumetanide, torsemide) are the mainstay — large doses often required due to neurohormonal activation and gut oedema reducing oral absorption

-• Ultrafiltration if diuretic-refractory
+• Ultrafiltration if diuretic-refractory — last resort (see CARRESS-HF)

 afterload reduction